 Papulankutja Artists strive for everybody working together with a strong heart.
 Our themes are about country and include Seven Sisters’ story, Wati Kutjarra, IIlupa and Nintuka.

-Papulankutja Artists are very community focussed.
+Papulankutja Artists are very community focused.
 Today, women and men, young people and old people, work together.
-Papulankutja Artists has reached out to neighbouring communities and started a regional art reach program in 2008.
-There are now 60 artists at Papulankutja and 20 artists at Jameson working for Papulankutja Artists.
+Papulankutja Artists has reached out to neighbouring communities and started a regional art reach program.
+Papulankutja Artists also support local Aboriginal entrepreneurs to produce Papulankutja Soap.